Chapter 6: Introduction

 Kid Ory (1886–1973)

 Edward "Kid" Ory was a versatile multi-instrumentalist who eventually made his mark as one of the most influential trombonists in early jazz.
 He organized his first band at the age of fifteen and quickly became a central figure in the New Orleans jazz scene.
 Ory was particularly known for his "tailgate trombone" style.
 Ory used glissandi or continuous slides between notes to imbue his playing with emotional richness and rhythmic punch.
-His robust tone plus rhythmic drive anchored the harmonic framework of the band, often strengthening the beat with rhythmic counterlines and punchy fills, which added propulsion to the music.
+His robust tone and rhythmic drive anchored the band's harmonic framework, often strengthening the beat with counterlines and punchy fills that added propulsion to the music.

 Sidney Bechet (1897–1959)